ben-hampson/dotfiles/README.md

 ## Submodules

 `git submodule update --init --recursive` - Run this after every clone, pull, and checkout command to update the contents of submodule directories.

+To update the submodule commit to the remote repo's latest commit, `cd` into that dir and run `git pull origin master`.

+To update the submodule commit of all the submodules, `cd ~/dotfiles && git submodule foreach git pull`